-The federal funds for TAP projects are provided to the project LPA on a reimbursement basis only.
-Costs incurred prior to FHWA project approval are not eligible for reimbursement.
+The federal funds for TA Set-Aside projects are provided to the project LPA on a reimbursement basis only.
+Costs incurred prior to FHWA project approval and execution of the agreement by NJDOT are not eligible for reimbursement.
 LPAs must have the financial capability to advance project costs for materials and contractors.
 Before applying, prospective LPAs should assess their capability to comply with state and federal requirements for procurement of materials and services, accounting practices, right-of-way and easement acquisitions, environmental regulations and applicable design standards.